mxcmxc/band-site/README.md

 # Band-Site

 ## Introduction
-A band website built with HTML, CSS and jQuery with comments and showdates as API endpoints as a datasource.
+A band website built with HTML, CSS and jQuery with comments and showdates as API endpoints for the datasource.
+Utitilized HTTP methods `GET` `POST` `PUT` and `DELETE`.

 ## Installation
 - Find the `index.html` file and open with browser